Sex offender: Post-incarceration registries and restrictions

 A sex offender registry is a system in place in a number of jurisdictions designed to allow authorities to keep track of the residence and activity of sex offenders (including those released from prison).
 In some jurisdictions (especially in the United States), information in the registry is made available to the public via a website or other means.
 In many jurisdictions, registered sex offenders are subject to additional restrictions (including housing).
 Those on parole (or probation) may be subject to restrictions not applicable to other parolees or probationers.
 These include restrictions on being in the presence of minors, living in proximity to a school or daycare center, owning toys (or other items of interest to minors), or receiving a mark on their passport that informs authorities of destination countries for international travel.
 Israel's sex offender registry is accessible only to security officials, rather than to the general public.

 Megan's Law, in the U.S., is designed to sanction sex offenders and reduce their recidivism rate.
 The law is enacted and enforced on a state-by-state basis.
 Most states also restrict where convicted sex offenders can live after their release, prohibiting residency within a designated distance of schools and daycare centers (usually 1000–2000 ft).
 Guided by the 2007 Adam Walsh Child Protection and Safety Act, sex offenders must avoid such areas as schools, bus stops, gyms, recreation centers, playgrounds, parks, swimming pools, libraries, nursing homes, and places of worship by 500 to 2500 ft.
 However, residence stipulations vary from state to state.
 Some states (such as Arkansas, Illinois, Washington and Idaho) do not require sex offenders to move from their residences if a forbidden facility is built or a law is enacted after the offender takes up residency.
-Many aspects of the laws are criticised by reformists and civil right groups like National RSOL and Human Rights Watch, and treatment professionals as Atsa.
+Many aspects of the laws are criticised by reformists and civil right groups like National RSOL and Human Rights Watch, and treatment professionals such as ATSA.